-In Section 4.0, significant sources of fecal coliform loading were defined as non-point source pollution originating from livestock.
+Significant sources of total fecal coliform loading were defined as non-point source pollution originating from livestock.
 One of the more important concerns regarding non-point sources is variability in stream flows.
 Variable stream flows often cause different source areas and loading mechanisms to dominate (Cleland, 2003).
-As previously described, three flow regimes

-(i.e., high, moderate, and low) were selected to represent the hydrology of the watershed (Figure 6).
+As previously described, one flow regime (i.e., high) was selected to represent the hydrology of the listed segments when applicable (Figures 7 and 8).
+The single flow regime was used for sampling sites 385233 and 380031 because samples indicated exceedences of the water quality standard only during periods of high flow.

-By relating runoff characteristics to each flow regime one can infer which sources are most likely to contribute to fecal coliform bacteria loading.
-Animals grazing in the riparian area contribute total fecal coliform bacteria by depositing manure where it has an immediate impact on water quality.
-Due to the close proximity of manure to the stream or by direct deposition in the stream, riparian grazing impacts water quality at high, medium and low flows (Table 8).
-In contrast, intensive grazing of livestock in the upland and not in the riparian area has a high potential to impact water quality at high flows and medium impact at moderate flows (Table 8).
-Exclusion of livestock from the riparian area eliminates the potential of direct manure deposit and therefore, is considered to be of high importance at all flows.
-However, intensive grazing in the upland creates the potential for manure accumulation and availability for runoff at high flows and a high potential for fecal coliform bacteria contamination.
+By relating runoff characteristics to each flow regime one can infer which sources are most likely to contribute to fecal coliform loading.
+Animals grazing in the riparian area contribute fecal coliform bacteria by depositing manure where it has an immediate impact on water quality.
+Due to the close proximity of manure to the stream or by direct deposition in the stream, riparian grazing impacts water quality at high, medium and low flows (Table 6).
+In contrast, intensive grazing of livestock in the upland and not in the riparian area has a high potential to impact water quality at high flows and medium impact at moderate flows (Table 6).
+Exclusion of livestock from the riparian area eliminates the potential of direct manure deposit and therefore is considered to be of high importance at all flows.
+However, intensive grazing in the upland creates the potential for manure accumulation and availability for runoff at high flows and a high potential for total fecal coliform bacteria contamination.